Sowing and planting

 Some late-flowering border perennials may benefit from a quick-acting feed before they come into bloom, especially if the soil is not very fertile.

-Start collecting seed from plants you want to grow next year, especially annuals such as Calendula, poppy and love-in-a-mist.
+Start collecting seed from plants you want to grow next year, especially annuals such as Calendula, poppies and love-in-a-mist.

 Pest and disease watch

-Vine weevils can also be a problem at this time of year.
+Vine weevil can also be a problem at this time of year, particularly for plants growing in pots.
+There are biological controls available.

-Small holes and tears in new foliage of ornamentals such as Caryopteris, Fuchsia and Dahlia are most likely caused by capsid bug damage.
+Small holes and distorted new foliage of ornamentals such as Caryopteris, fuchsias and dahlias are most likely caused by capsid bug damage.

 Watch out for aphids (greeenfly and blackfly) on stems and leaves of young shoots.